-Hi, my name is Xenia, nice to meet you!
+Hi, I am Xenia, nice to meet you!

-I am a self-proclaimed Japanese Tea Evangelist based in Sweden
+Xenia is a self-proclaimed Japanese Tea Evangelist currently based in Spain

-She was chosen to take part in the Japanese Tea Study Trip organized by the Japan Tea Export Council that same year.
-She was exposed to the Japanese tea manufacturing industry from Shizuoka & Kagoshima during this event, making new tea connections & friends on the way.
+She was chosen to take part in the Japanese Tea Study Trip organized by the Japan Tea Export Council that very same year.
+During that trip, Xenia was exposed to the Japanese tea manufacturing industry from Shizuoka & Kagoshima, making new tea connections & friends in the process.

-When she is not sipping on some nice Japanese teas, she is creating delicious tea based recipes she will surely share with you on due time.
-She is also an avid writer & keep releasing new articles for the Tea Journal every Monday.
-And she is currently translating her English articles into Spanish with the assistance of Sheila, her sister.
+When she is not sipping on some nice Japanese teas, Xenia is creating delicious tea based recipes she will surely share with you on due time.
+She is also an avid writer & keeps releasing new articles for the Tea Journal in this site, on a regular basis.

 The Japanese Tea Hub

-The Japanese Tea Hub was born as a channel to make the finest Japanese teas available to you.
-Often times is not easy to find that amazing but rare tea that very few farmers from a remote island are making.
+The Japanese Tea Hub was conceived as a channel to bring the finest Japanese teas available to you.
+Often times, finding an amazing but rare tea that very few farmers from a remote island are making is not that easy.

-The knowledge about & availability of good quality Japanese tea in Europe are limited.
-Very few who are passionate about Japanese tea know-how and where to find the finest teas in Japan.
+Reliable knowledge about teas from Japan as well as the availability of good quality Japanese tea in Europe are somewhat limited.
+Very few people who are passionate about Japanese teas know-how & where to find the finest teas in Japan.